Rings-of-Fire/ring-of-fire/README.md

 ## How to open channels

 Once the design is drafted out and each participant is aware of their position within the ring and knows who their partner is, we can start opening channels.
 Ideally, in coordination and at the same time.

-In order to ensure all channels that form the ring are balanced on inception, each node opens only one channel (minimising fees), and pushes 50% of the opened capacity to their connected node partner.
+To minimise fees, each node opens only one channel to the next.

 When all participants of the ring have opened channels, each node retains control of the total value of their opened channel.